big-data-processor/task-adapter-base/README.md

 4. Recording job messages such as the stdout and stderr

-    In order to allow viewing job messages in real-time, the adapter reports the latest job messages to Big Data Processor.An adapter process captures job messages (stdout/stderr) based on the above mentioned modes.
+    In order to allow viewing job messages in real-time, the adapter reports the latest job messages to BD-Processor.An adapter process captures job messages (stdout/stderr) based on the above mentioned modes.
 All jobs are organized well by the adapter.
     Developers can customize different ways to captures the job messages or logs for different runtime environments.

 5. Resuming job executions

     An adapter process logs the progres of each job.
 If one of the jobs failed, the adapter process fails in the end.
-    If developers fixes their scripts or fixes task settings, it is very easy to rerun the adapter process on Big Data Processor.
+    If developers fixes their scripts or fixes task settings, it is very easy to rerun the adapter process on BD-Processor.
     The adapter process will try to resume unfinished jobs.